Diabolos: Release

 The album was released on September 21, 2005 in Japan by Nippon Crown.
 In the initial counting week of October it reached number four on the Oricon chart, with sales of 61,047 copies.
 In the upcoming week, it was at number seventeen respectively, with sales of 13,405 copies.
 It charted for 9 weeks, and sold over 100,000 copies, being certified Gold by the RIAJ.

 Preceding the album release, were released three singles, "Black Stone", "Metamorphoze" and "Todokanai Ai to Shitteita no ni Osaekirezu ni Aishitsuzuketa...".
 The first single "Black Stone" reached number three on the second counting week of May, with sales of 42,712 copies.
 In the upcoming week, it was at number thirteen, with sales of 11,212 copies.
 It charted for 7 weeks, and sold over 100,000 copies, being certified Gold by RIAJ.
 The second single "Metamorphoze" reached number two on the first counting week of June, with sales of 90,588 copies.
 In the upcoming two weeks, it was at number seven and seventeen, with sales of 31,169 and 14,052 copies.
 It charted for 13 weeks, and with sales of 156,709 was the 62nd best-selling single of the year, certified Gold by RIAJ.

 The third single "Todokanai Ai to Shitteita no ni Osaekirezu ni Aishitsuzuketa..." reached number three on the fourth counting week of August, with sales of 38,910 copies.
 In the upcoming week, it was at number fourteen, with sales of 13,669 copies.
 It charted for 9 weeks, and sold over 100,000 copies, being certified Gold by RIAJ.

 Promotion

 On September 23, 2005, Gackt went on a, at the time, his longest nationwide tour Diabolos ~Aien no Shi~ (Diabolos ~哀婉の詩~, ~A Sorrowful Poem~) at Toda, Saitama, Japan.
 There were held 36 concerts in 26 cities across Japan, which ended with a final New Year's Eve spectacle at the Tokyo Dome, in front of more than forty-two thousand people.
+The final concert costed 500 million Yen (roughly $4.3 million) and included entering the arena on a horseback in full gallop, in a suspended coffin during "Lust for Blood", singing hanging 20m in the air, and disappearing in a sudden smoke explosion.
 In 2006, the tour was continued with a concert on January 14, in Korea, at Fencing Stadium in Korean Olympic Park, which was his first Asian solo concert.